OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

  1                                  9    (the ranges line)
 ```

-i does this so the amount of cells printed, remains the same
+it does this so the amount of cells printed remains the same

 ## how to use:
-i dont know how to install my code on someones computer in a way that they can use the command line to use it, but its not that bad after all.
+I don't know how to install my code on someone's computer in a way that they can use the command line to use it, but it's not that bad after all.
 after downloading(or cloning) the "main.py" file into your computer, and having python installed and your brainfuck code ready, you can type this command in your command line.

 ```
 python main.py [file path] <args>
 ```

-i have some examples ready for you if you dont have a brainfuck code.
+I have some examples ready for you if you don't have a brainfuck code.
 after cloning into the project:
 ```
 python main.py "examples/fib.b"
-# prints the Fibonacci sequence
+# prints the FibonaccI sequence
 ```

-## not so great....
+## not so great...
-this brainfuck interpreter is one of the slowest, mainly because of two reseaons:
+this brainfuck interpreter is one of the slowest, mainly because of two reasons:

-1) this is on python(lets just blame python insted of my bad coding skills)
+1) this is on python(let's just blame python instead of my bad coding skills)

-2) im not the gratest of coders/programers
+2) I'm not the greatest of coders/programers

-one of the things asusiated with an interpreters speed, is to test a program with it.
+one of the things associated with an interpreter's speed is to test a program with it.
-this great peace  of code can run towers of hanoi in...ummm..... im not sure how long. i wanted to test it one time, but it taked more than 1h 10m so i just gave up
+this great piece of code can run towers of Hanoi in...Ummm.....
+I'm not sure how long.
+I wanted to test it one time, but it took more than 1h 10m so I just gave up

 ```
 python main.py examples/hanoi.b